 As Kranzler points out, this is to be attributed to silver’s industrial uses.
 Consider that the entire commodity sector has seen massive price upswings.
 This brings us to the Basel agreement and the emerging prominence of the disconnection between paper and physical precious metals.
 The U.S. Mint’s inability to meet demand for silver products and 40% retail premiums on them as of late show that the true dynamics of supply and demand are not at all visible in spot price fluctuations.

 Kranzler isn’t excessively optimistic on the Basel’s results in the short-term, but he notes that attempts to suppress gold and silver prices have been present long before derivatives were available and have invariably fallen short.
 For as much as we have heard about selling, Kranzler contends that the only selling of gold and silver that has been done since August has been on the part of retailers.

 Kranzler highlights several other items of note, such as that big money seems to have gone uniformly long gold, and that history suggests that we could be scheduled for a massive Indian return to the physical gold market.
-While Kranzler doesn’t give any price forecasts, he attests that precious metals are primed for massive capital inflows as fiat currencies continue to decline in value.2021, gold price, gold standard, inflation
+While Kranzler doesn’t give any price forecasts, he attests that precious metals are primed for massive capital inflows as fiat currencies continue to decline in value.2021, Featured, gold price, gold standard, inflation